 Just like the manual complete action, the author has a chance to customize the message of the merge commit and select the appropriate merge options (Figure 30).

 Once auto-complete has been set, the PR will display a banner that confirms that the auto-complete is set and waiting for policies to complete (Figure 31).

-When all the policies have been met (e.g., the build completes, or that final approval is granted), the PR will be merged using the options and comments specified.
-As expected, if there is a build failure or the reviewer doesn't approve, the PR will remain active until the policies are passing.
+When all the policies are met (e.g., the build completes, or that final approval is granted), the PR is merged using the options and comments specified.
+As expected, if there is a build failure or the reviewer does not approve, the PR remains active until the policies are passing.

 Squash merge pull requests

 When completing a pull request, you now have the option to squash merge (Figure 32).
-This new option will produce a single commit containing the changes from the topic branch that will be applied to the target branch.
+This new option produces a single commit containing the changes from the topic branch that is applied to the target branch.
 The most notable difference between a regular merge and a squash merge is that the squash merge commit will only have one parent commit.
 This will mean a simpler history graph, as any intermediate commits made to the topic branch will not be reachable in the resulting commit graph.